 Transactions on the Bitcoin blockchain network are verified by everyone on the network (comprising of individuals located in any part of the world and hooked to the network) before they are validated and sent through, hence the idea of decentralization.

-Alcoins, as the name suggests, are alternative coins to Bitcoins and like Bitcoin, each runs on a different or separate blockchain, miners, and wallets from the others.
+Altcoins, as the name suggests, are alternative coins to Bitcoins and like Bitcoin, each runs on a different or separate blockchain, miners, and wallets from the others.
 After the creation of Bitcoin, most of the projects running their own blockchains wanted to improve the shortcomings or challenges of Bitcoin.
 Majority of altcoin projects use the peer-to-peer proof of work standards utilized or supported on Bitcoin cryptocurrency while a few are using proof of stake standards.

 The first altcoin was named Namecoin and came up in 2011 with Litecoin appearing in October 2011, but we now have more than a thousand options.
 Although most of them utilize the same building block with Bitcoin, altcoins can differ from Bitcoin in a range of ways.
 For instance, they may have a different economic or coin-distribution method, or as said, utilize proof of stake.

-Others may have a larger block size, better anonymity, better scalability, more hash power or use a different hashing technique (some use SHA 256, scrypt algorithm, others X11, X13, X15, NIST5 or 100% POS), and like Ethereum, many of them allow building of applications on top of them.
+Others may have a larger block size, better anonymity, better scalability, more hash power or use a different hashing technique (some use SHA 256, scrypt algorithm, others X11, X13, X15, NIST5 or 100% POS), and like Ethereum, many of them allow for the building of applications on top of them.
 Like tokens, not all altcoins have monetary use cases: some have non-monetary use cases like domain name registry or data storage pointers.

 To understand the case of altcoins, altcoins came to improve or offer alternatives on a number of issues experienced on the Bitcoin network.
 For instance, new coins are produced after every 10 minutes on the Bitcoin network.
 Additionally, Bitcoin uses proof of work mining algorithm which is energy intensive, and it has other scalability, privacy/anonymity issues.

 As explained, tokens represent a particular fungible and tradable asset or utility such as commodities and loyalty points or other cryptocurrencies.
 Tokens are issued on top of another blockchain such as Neo, Ethereum, Counterparty, Omni, Ripple and Waves and are very easy to create because they do not require modification of code or blockchain from scratch.
-The creator will follow a given standards, smart contracts and a template supported on the blockchain in creating these types of decentralized applications.
-A popular word in the area of tokens is tokenization, because tokens are also employed in the tokenizing of real world and or digital assets.
+The creator will follow given standards, smart contracts and a template supported on the blockchain in creating these types of decentralized applications.
+A popular word in the area of tokens is tokenization because tokens are also employed in the tokenizing of real world and or digital assets.

 Once they are created the person or entity then issues or distributes them to the public through Initial Coin Offerings (ICOs), which is a form of crowdfunding comparable to an Initial Public Offering (IPO) for stocks.
 When issued on the same blockchain, the template provides a standard interface for interoperability between tokens.